Arcranmon/shattered-spirits/README.md

 - New Discipline Structure:

-  - Tier 1: Technique, any two Manuevers; rarely grant Major Attacks.
+  - Tier 1: Technique, any two Manuevers (both consistently good); rarely grant Major Attacks.
 For Spirits, one must be a Manifest.
-  - Tier 2: Stance, any two Manuevers.
+  - Tier 2: Stance, any two Manuevers (one consistent, one expensive).
 Usually grant a Major Attack.
 For Spirits, one must be a Manifest.

 - OBJECTIVE: Make a satisfying weapon-based gameplay loop that works well.